claceio/docs/content/docs/Applications/Overview.md

-   approve          Approve app permissions reload           Reload the app source code promote          Promote the app from staging to production update-settings  Update Clace apps settings.
-Settings changes are NOT staged, they apply immediately to matched stage, prod and preview apps. update-metadata  Update Clace app metadata.
+   approve          Approve app permissions reload           Reload the app source code promote          Promote the app from staging to production update-settings  Update OpenRun apps settings.
+Settings changes are NOT staged, they apply immediately to matched stage, prod and preview apps. update-metadata  Update OpenRun app metadata.
 Metadata updates are staged and have to be promoted to prod.
-Use "clace param" to update app parameter metadata. help, h          Shows a list of commands or help for one command
+Use "openrun param" to update app parameter metadata. help, h          Shows a list of commands or help for one command
 ```